 - Come to events about BIM, but select those concerning specifics, and not merely generalizes such as “what kind of BIM is great”.

-What if my company does not apply BIM technology at any level?
+What if my company does not apply BIM technology at any level and do not need BIM Coordinator?

 If you are truly interested in learning such technology, you have two options.